Aalto-Electric-Drives/motulator/docs/_sources/auto_examples/obs_vhz/plot_obs_vhz_ctrl_pmsyrm_thor.rst

 The SyR-e project has been licensed under the Apache License, Version 2.0.
 We acknowledge the developers of the SyR-e project.
 The flux maps from other sources can be used in a similar manner.
-To study the flux maps in more detail, see also the module `sm_flux_maps`.
 It is worth noticing that the saturation is not taken into account in the control method, only in the system model.
 Naturally, the control performance could be improved by taking the saturation into account in the control algorithm.

 ..
-GENERATED FROM PYTHON SOURCE LINES 22-23
+GENERATED FROM PYTHON SOURCE LINES 21-22

 Imports.

 ..
-GENERATED FROM PYTHON SOURCE LINES 23-30
+GENERATED FROM PYTHON SOURCE LINES 22-31

 .. code-block:: default

+    from os import path
+    import inspect
     import numpy as np
     from scipy.optimize import minimize_scalar
     from scipy.interpolate import LinearNDInterpolator